i4vamos/steamos/README.rst

 Motivation
 ----------
-SteamOS is built on top of Debian - using a generic kernel which is trying to suit on as many hardware configurations as possible.
+SteamOS is built on top of Debian - using a generic kernel which is configured to run out-of-the-box on as many hardware configurations as possible.
-The default `.config` contains almost 4200 compiled features in both the main binary and about 3000 additional modules.
+The default `.config` file contains almost 4200 compiled features in both the main binary and about 3000 additional loadable modules (such as drivers).
-It's okay to have a Fiber Distributed Data Interface [#fddi]_ or Braille [#braille]_ support in the Linux Kernel, but do you really need it for your SteamOS?
+Generally it's okay to have a Fiber Distributed Data Interface [#fddi]_ or Braille [#braille]_ support in the Linux Kernel, but do you really need it for your SteamOS?
 Although it sometimes occurs that removing a feature will slightly speedup your